 By adding these states and actions, Gadget now knows quite a bit more about your application, without you having to write any code at all.
 From the statechart, Gadget will:

-- Store post records in one of three states:
+- Store post records in one of two states:

 - Allow draft posts to be published, but not allow published posts to be moved back to drafts

 - Allow draft or published posts to be deleted

 - Allow finding only published or only draft posts in API calls

 update or any other: you can run them via the API, you can grant or deny permissions on them, and you can make them run other business logic with Effects.

 You can also add more than one action between your own states in either direction.
 If you wanted to support unpublishing already-published blog posts and move them back from